-First of all, this resort is really not crowded at all during off season period.
+First of all, this resort is really not crowded at all during the off-season period.
 It happened quite often that there were only 10 – 20 people in the main hall when we arrived in the morning.
-The slope are wide enough and make them suitable for all level snowboarders, especially beginners, intermediate and someone who just wants to practice something new.
+The slope is wide enough and makes them suitable for all level snowboarders, especially beginners, intermediate and someone who just wants to practice something new.

 This is a great venue for curving and ground tricks fans.
 In fact, I saw several Chinese national youth teams were practicing slalom there.
 Freestyles snowboarders would love the run filled with different park facilities like jumps, kickers…

 In general, this is a super duper nice place for you to learn and to sharpen your skills for the upcoming winter.

 A very impressive detail is – you will not be able to find a single snowmachine there because the snow is falling down from the ceiling.
 Wow!
 Just like the real mountain!

 I’ve just returned from a trip today (2 June 2018).
 I would say the snow quality is probably the best in the morning when the resort just opened.
 It’s dry, with a decent thickness and kinda powder!!

 Til around 2 – 3 in the afternoon the snow is still reasonably nice but you may find the chairlift or magic carpets loading and unloading area a bit icy.
 When it’s almost 5 pm you may find the snow starting to get slushy and sticky.

 But don’t worry, the slope was never icy, so yeah, overall the snow quality is really great, just not perfect.
 Just expect you will experience both winter and spring snow if you are planning to spend your whole day there.